mdibl/Biocore_cloud/README.md

 ```
 - What it does:

-The tool generates sample-specific json files for a given experiment.
+The tool generates sample-specific json files for a given experiment runID.
 It uses the json template
 in addition to the project config file to generate sample-specific json files.
 It gets project global environment variables from the path2project_runID_main_config/cfgs/pipeline.cfg.
 Variables of interest for this step: